Stoke Rochford Hall: National Union of Teachers

+Events

+From Tuesday 30 October 1979, the public inquiry into mining in the Vale of Belvoir took place at the Hall, to last until May or June 1980.
+On Tuesday 8 May 1979 there was a preliminary meeting, attended by the Environment Secretary, chaired by Michael Mann (judge).
+Local residents put their case from March 1980.

+In January 1999 the Foreign Secretary gave a lecture at a meeting of the Atlantic Council.
+The Defence Secretary, Geoff Hoon, gave a lecture for the Atlantic Council in February 2000.
+The US Ambassador to NATO from 1993-98, Robert E. Hunter, gave a lecture for the Atlantic Council in February 2001.

 Architectural style

 The hall is built in a Jacobean style, with many chimneys.
 It was designed by William Burn, who also laid out the gardens in collaboration with William Andrews Nesfield.
 The gate lodge, also in a Jacobean style, was designed in 1834 by Cornelius Sherborne.

 The front elevation of the Elizabethan stables was re-erected and the stone frontispieces still stand in the park.
 This carries the dates 1676 and 1704, representing their original erection and re-building.

 Golf

 A golf course was laid out in 1924 by Christopher Turnor.
 It is still in use and is home to Stoke Rochford golf club.